unraid/docs/docs/unraid-os/manual/vm/vm-management.md

 </hostdev>
 ```

-* After the `</source>` tag, add the following code:
+6. After the `</source>` tag, add the following code:

 ```xml
 <rom file='/mnt/user/sharename/foldername/rom.bin'/>
 ```

-* Change the path after /mnt/user/ to the actual user share / sub-folder path to your rom file.
+7. Change the path after /mnt/user/ to the actual user share / sub-folder path to your rom file.

-Once done editing the XML, click **Update** and try starting your VM again to see if the GPU assignment works properly.
+Once done editing the XML, select **Update** and try starting your VM again to see if the GPU assignment works properly.